How many charge points are there in the UK?

 Sam Burnett

-According to the latest figures from charge point mapping service Zapmap there are precisely 87,796 charging points across the UK at just over 45,000 locations, though that’s just a snapshot with numbers changing every day as more plugs are installed all over the place.
+According to the latest figures from charge point mapping service Zapmap there are precisely 120,388 charging points across the UK at just over 46,300 locations, though that’s just a snapshot with numbers changing every day as more plugs are installed all over the place.

-How many slow chargers are there?
+How many 'Standard' (slow) chargers are there?

 It should also be noted that this figure only includes public charge points – Zapmap estimates there are over one million home and work plugs in use across the country, where the majority of EV charging actually happens.

+Those plugs need a three-phase power supply, but they’re starting to come back into fashion again, especially on PHEVs with larger batteries.
 They also all use Type 2 AC plugs rather than the CCS rapid charging devices.

 What about faster chargers?

-There are just over 8,000 rapid chargers and almost 9,900 ultra rapid chargers in the UK at the moment – it’s fascinating that those 150kW-plus units are really forging ahead.
-In fact those are the fastest growing in percentage terms, up 41% in 2024’s numbers.
+There are 14,743 rapid chargers and 13,346 ultra rapid chargers in the UK at the moment – it’s fascinating that those 150+kW units are really forging ahead.
+In fact those are the fastest growing in percentage terms, up 40% on 2025’s numbers.
+Gridserve recently opened its first 400kW chargers at the end of 2025 and Ionity is known for its network of fast but pricey plugs.

 The rapid chargers are mostly 50kW units from back when those were the fastest things around.
 Which is funny, because they’d hardly make a dent in some of the bigger batteries that carmakers are coming out with these days.
-But Gridserve recently opened its first 400kW chargers at the end of 2025 and Ionity is known for its network of fast but pricey plugs.
+During 2025 the overall number of these rapids decreased slightly as some sites were upgraded to ultra-rapid chargers, while others were removed altogether.

 Talk to me about hubs